 To help make that decision consider the following 4 questions:

 - How is my pension fund invested?

-- Flexibility and choice before, at and after retirement.
+- Does my plan provide flexibility and choice before, at and after retirement?

-- Excellent Administration and helpful service and support.
+- Am I getting excellent administration and helpful service and support?

 To do this, contact your pension provider and find the answers to the following 4 questions: